Orsolya Szathmari

 Christmas is about family traditions, celebration, joy and sharing time with our loved ones - and it is also a lot about food.

-When it comes to eating, Christmas is one of the most difficult periods for most people, as many traditional meals are not health foods and they are definitely not part of PKD.
-Staying in ketosis can be challenging, so we need to be even more careful than we would normally be.
+When it comes to eating, Christmas is one of the most difficult periods for many of us to keep up with our healthy food choices.
+Many traditional meals are not the healthiest food options and they are definitely not low-carb, keto or part of the Paleolithic-Ketogenic Diet.
+Sugar, sweets and high-carbohydrate foods are all around us and staying in ketosis can be challenging.
+We need to focus on what and when we eat even more than we normally would.
 Along with food quality, quantity and overeating are the other pitfalls during the holidays.

 Not only are our eating habits and family set-up different at Christmas, but our exercise routine changes too.
 There is less time to go to the gym, however it is a good opportunity to be outdoors and move more in general.
-Tension and stress can also be more intense for many while spending time with the extended family with less time to really relax.
+Tension and stress can also be more intense for many while spending time with the extended family while having less time to relax.

-I would like to share some strategies with you on how to survive this period with eating well, staying happy and relaxed and avoiding pitfalls.
+I would like to share some strategies with you on how to survive this period with eating well, staying happy and calm.
+Follow my thips for a healthy Christmas.

 Diet